Home/ Blog/ Healthy Living/

 What is PrEP?

-Pre-exposure prophylaxis is a new method of HIV prevention that involves the use of antiretroviral (ARV) drugs.
+Pre-exposure prophylaxis is a method of HIV prevention that involves the use of antiretroviral (ARV) drugs.
 “Prophylaxis” isn’t a new idea — the term refers to treatments that prevent infection.
 Travelers are familiar with this practice if they’ve taken malaria drugs before departing for high-risk countries.

 HIV-negative individuals using PrEP take ARV drugs prior to potential HIV exposure in order to reduce their risk of infection.
-Currently, the only FDA-approved ARV drug as PrEP is Truvada, but researchers are investigating various other medications.

 How does it work?